The following topics related to the VW fan are discussed in this article -

 Someone wrote wondering whether it is possible to over tighten the fan belt.
 He said that his deflects less than half an inch, with all the shims inside.
 The guy couldn't seem to find a belt that fits just right --either too loose or too tight.

-Someone wrote that he doesn't ANY shims between the two pulley halves, as the belt is just right without them.
+Someone wrote that he doesn't put ANY shims between the two pulley halves, as the belt is just right without them.
 Rob said that seems a little short.
-It should have at least 3-4 shims for a 905mm belt, and maybe 5-6 for a 900mm belt.
+It should have at least 3-4 shims for a 905mm belt, and about the same when using a 912mm belt (which rides higher in the ENGINE pulley).
 Shims are removed from between the pulley halves to tighten the belt as it wears.
 The Beetle normally comes with about 10 shims altogether, and of course ALL shims should be on the generator axle, either between the pulley halves or under the nut, so the stack remains the same depth and the lock washer and nut fit correctly.

 Dave said that the replacement belt he had (and most likely the one that was on the car as well) was 920mm in length.
 Rob said it would be much better to find a 905mm belt -- with the longer belt you have to make it climb right up to the top of the pulley to get it tight.

 "Speedy" Jim wrote to ask - Are you aware that the alternator belt is different from the generator belt?
 The alternator fan belt is supposed to be 912mm, versus 905mm for the generator.
 This is because the 912mm alternator belt is 11.3mm wide whereas the 905 generator belt is 10mm wide.

 Rob elaborated - That means the longer wider belt will ride higher in the engine pulley groove, but in the same place in the alternator pulley (maybe with an extra shim or two) as the shorter thinner belt, but it will be stronger for the bigger doghouse fan and the higher output alternator.